 Lead time = the sum of the supply delay and the reordering delay.

 Lead time directly affects your total inventory levels.
 The longer your lead time the more stock you will need to hold in your inventory.
-Longer lead times make deliveries more unpredictable and forces a company to rely heavily on demand forecasts to make orders.
+Longer lead times make deliveries more unpredictable and force a company to rely heavily on demand forecasts to make orders.
 Once you have calculated your lead time, the next step is to employ corrective measures to reduce it.

 If a supplier is unable to deliver a purchase order on time, the company will need to have enough stock on hand to fulfill orders during the period of delay or risk losing revenue.